Working towards wellbeing (DAA500)

 Developed in the Tavistock and Portman NHS Foundation Trust, under the expert guidance of our organisational consultants in the Trust, this online course bundle explores mental health and wellbeing at work.

 Drawing on the principles of systems-psychodynamic thinking, each of the four mini courses combines key theoretical ideas with a practical focus on the most pressing challenges and development needs facing the workforce today.

-By addressing your individual experience and exploring the dynamics of your organisation as a whole, the courses will equip you with the understanding and the tools to meaningfully support your own and others’ mental health and wellbeing, as we navigate the impact and aftermath of the Covid-19 pandemic.
+By addressing your individual experience and exploring the dynamics of your organisation as a whole, the courses will equip you with the understanding and the tools to meaningfully support your own and others’ mental health.

 Aims and learning objectives